TL;DR

 • ~$9,600/mo recovered

-What About the Existing Staff?
+What Happened to the Existing Staff?

 Nobody was replaced.
 The AI handles the high-volume, routine calls: appointment booking, insurance verification, hours and directions.
 The human receptionists now focus on:

-How Does an AI Receptionist Actually Work?
+How Does It Actually Work?

 Key Takeaway